 Use these to make informed estimates about what might happen in the next 12 months. (the usual length of most forecasts).

-The more experience you have of the market, the better the data you’ll have to go into your forecast.
-That’s why established online sellers will have more accurate forecasts than companies new to online selling.
+The more experience you have of the market, the better the data you’ll have for your forecast.
+That’s why established online sellers will have more accurate forecasts than newer online sellers.

 Analysing sales - linear regression